-John R. C. Bowen, M.A., J.D., University of South Carolina Patrick Carberry, M.B.A., Pace University Leonard Gaffga, M.B.A., University of Pennsylvania Aurel Stuart, M.S., Troy State University
+John R. C. Bowen, M.A., J.D., University of South Carolina Patrick Carberry, M.B.A., Pace University Aurel Stuart, M.S., Troy State University

 The USCB Business Administration degree focuses on the traditional business areas of accounting, economics, finance, management, and marketing and their roles in implementing business strategies.
 The program strives to enhance student understanding of the dynamics of today's global economy and competitive forces.
 An integrative approach is employed stressing leadership, ethics, interpersonal skills, and technological competence in a critical thinking context.
 Real-world skills are developed which allow our graduates to contribute to their future employers in for-profit, non-profit and government organizations, as well as their local and global community.